What is eTest®?

 How much does it cost?

-We charge a per-assessment fee for the eTest standard battery.
+We charge a per-assessment fee for the eTest® standard battery.
 Most clients prefer this arrangement because it offers the greatest flexibility.
 However, some clients, especially those who make use of customized reports and higher volume, prefer a bulk pricing structure.
 The standard rate is $150 per assessment.
-The Leadership and Sales Reports are $25 each as optional add-on reports that can be generated from the Standard Battery.
+The Leadership Report, Sales Report, and Coaching Report are $25 each as optional add-on reports that can be generated from the standard battery.
 There are no set-up fees to establish an account.
 Our standard practice is to bill clients at the end of each month.

 How do I sign up?